Published on September 16th, 2014 | by Ruben0

 Dos Cortados is an old Palo Cortado, or maybe an Oloroso?

 As you know, specific circumstances cause certain Fino casks to behave differently than is hoped – they loose their layer of flor and gradually move away from the initial Fino profile.
-Alcohol is added to these casks (up to around 17,5°) and they mature further in an oxidative way.
+Alcohol is added to these casks (up to around 17-18°) and they enter a second phase of oxidative ageing.
 The symbol on the cask (a vertical stick or palo) would be crossed or cut (cortado) with a horizontal line.

-After some years, a Palo Cortado can be adjusted with alcohol a second time – this is designated as Dos Cortados.
-Sometimes the name is also used to indicate Palo Cortados with a higher weight than usual, or just a higher age.
+After some years, such Palo Cortado can be adjusted with alcohol a second time – this is designated as Dos Cortados.
+Sometimes the name is also used to indicate Palo Cortados with a higher weight than usual, or just a higher ABV due to concentration and age.
 Tres Cortados and Cuatro Cortados also exist (similar to the Palmas in Fino) but they’re rare.
-Williams & Humbert is currently the only bodega to commercialize a Dos Cortados, as far as I know.
+Williams & Humbert is currently the only bodega to use the name Dos Cortados, as far as I know.

 Although it is now labelled as Palo Cortado, old labels say it’s an Oloroso (see image to the left).
 This may seem surprising, but keep in mind that the difference between a light Oloroso and a heavy Palo Cortado is sometimes a bit arbitrary.
+When they grow older, the profiles converges as the oxidative phase dominates.
 In the end it’s the decision of the cellarmaster rather than a strict classification.

 Dos Cortados V.O.S.
 (19,5%, Williams & Humbert)